1 Creating a repository

 Once the repository is initialized, go back to RStudio and check if the devtools and usethis packages are installed.
 If not, please install/update them now as some of their functions are needed in the next steps.

-Let’s create an R Project.
+Next, you have to create an R Project.
 Go to File > New Project > New Directory > R Package using devtools.

 Note

-For the next steps we assume that you’ve already configured Git on your computer.
+For the next steps, we assume that you’ve already configured Git on your computer.
 If not, please make sure to do that before proceeding.

 With your project set up locally and a new repository online, it’s time to connect the two.
 To do this, switch to the Terminal (the tab next to Console in RStudio) and run the following commands one after the other.